Honor V9 unveiled as cheaper iPhone 7 Plus rival - but we may be forced to wait

 The camera is joined by a fingerprint sensor on the back of the device, will be charged by USB-C and also has a 3.5mm headphone jack, which should please those dongle-haters.

-The only snag is we might have to wait a little while for it in the UK as Huawei’s Honor phones generally take a while to emerge from their homeland.
-We only got out hands on the Honor 8 smartphone late last year, months after it arrived in China.
+The only snag is we might have to wait a little while for it as Huawei’s Honor phones generally take a while to emerge from their homeland.
+We only got our hands on the Honor 8 smartphone late last year, months after it arrived in China.

 The phone will range from 2599 yuan (around £301) to 3499 yuan (about £406) and will be released in fetching blue, gold, red and matte black hues on February 28.
 There's even a primitive-looking Google Cardboard-like headset bundled into the box.